Jason-M-Bailey/workouttracker/README.md

 ## Summary

 View your workout statistics on the main page, the total weight lifted, time spent, calories burned, etc. On the dashboard, view the past 7 days of workouts in more detail.
+This app also works offline and will sync your data once reconnected.